Old Bridge High School: Athletics

 In 2001, the Knights football team, went on to play at High Point Solutions Stadium in the Central Jersey Group IV title game, losing to an undefeated J.P.
 Stevens High School team 14–7.
 In 2015, the Knights football team made a second appearance in the Central Jersey Group V title game, falling to an undefeated South Brunswick High School by a score of 42–0 in the tournament final.
 In 2018, Old Bridge and East Brunswick High School played their 25th and final Thanksgiving Day game, with Old Bridge winning 22 of the 25 games in the series.
 The two schools will continue to have a "Battle of Route 18" rivalry game that will be played as part of the regular schedule.
+In 2025, the Knights football team started their season winning 21-7 against Cedar Creek High School during the Battle at the Beach at Rowan University.
+The Pirates would later go on to win the NJSIAA Group III Championship at Metlife Stadium.
+The Knights would end up making the Central Jersey Group V title game, losing to an undefeated Washington Township High School, who would later win the overall New Jersey Group V Championship.
+Old Bridge finished the 2025 season with an 11-2 record.

 The boys' track team won the Group IV indoor relay state championship in 2002 and 2010.

-The boys track team won the Group IV spring / outdoor track state championship in 2005, 2006 and 2016.
+The boys' track team won the Group IV spring / outdoor track state championship in 2005, 2006 and 2016.

-The boys track team won the indoor track Group IV state championship in 2008 and 2016.
+The boys' track team won the indoor track Group IV state championship in 2008 and 2016.

-In 2008, the girls' softball team went to win the Red Division title for the second year in succession, the Greater Middlesex Conference championship, and the Central Jersey Group IV sectional championship with a 2–1 win against Hunterdon Central Regional High School.
+In 2008, the softball team went to win the Red Division title for the second year in succession, the Greater Middlesex Conference championship, and the Central Jersey Group IV sectional championship with a 2–1 win against Hunterdon Central Regional High School.